petervdn/notivuecation/README.md

 });
 ```
 ## queueing
-While the idea of a modal window is to prevent any other interaction until the user has interacted with the modal, it can happen (due to async processes for example) that a notification is opened while there is already one visible.
+While the idea of a modal window is to prevent all interaction until the user has interacted with the modal, it can occur that a notification is opened while there is already one visible.

 What happens is that every new notification is simply added to the end of a queue.
 When closing a notification and there are more waiting, the next one will simply show up until the queue is empty.

 ## options
-When initializing the plugin, you can supply an optional second argument to set some options.
+When initializing the plugin, you can supply an object as second argument to set some options.

 ```javascript
 Vue.use(notivuecation, {